German stocks - Factors to watch on October 1

-FRANKFURT Oct 1 The DAX top-30 index looked set to open 0.3 percent higher on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0624 GMT.
+FRANKFURT Oct 1 The DAX top-30 index is expected to open 0.3 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0617 GMT.

 The following are some of the factors that may move German stocks: